ratheesh-ram/GitCommands/README.md

 2. clone : clone a repository from the gitub eg : clone https://github.com/ratheesh-ram/GitCommands.git
 3. Status : this will shows the status of the git repository
+4. git config --list : this command lists the configuration of the git
-4. git commit :
+6. git commit :
    1. git commit -a : commit all the changes in the file eg : git commit -a -m "Added git, clone, status, git commit commands to the text file"
-5. git log : shows the logs of the repository in the local computer
+7. git log : shows the logs of the repository in the local computer

    ➜ /d/GitTuto/gitcommands : (main)git remote
    origin